Girish-Krishnan/ECE-SIPP-Python-ML/0_NumPy_Review/README.md

 # NumPy Tutorials

-The `NumPy_Tutorials` folder contains small Python scripts that introduce core NumPy functionality.
+This folder contains small Python scripts that introduce core NumPy functionality.
 Run them in order to build up your understanding of array programming.
 Each example can be executed with `python` followed by the file name.

 ### 0. Create arrays
 `python 00_create_arrays.py`